Warley Hospital - Brentwood, Essex

 * * *

 At various times throughout its life, Warley Hospital was served by three chapels.
 The first of these – a grey anomaly viewable from the rear of the site - was located within the main building, though for much of the last century served instead as a library and dormitory.
 The second chapel, which still stands to the rear of the site, lay unused for decades, and is currently being converted to luxury apartments – (though its small graveyard remains untouched).
 Finally, there was a small prefab chapel – St Dymphna’s (after the patron saint of the mentally ill) - to the right of the main entrance, which is soon to be demolished and on its last legs anyway through vandalism.

-The views over the surrounding countryside are also magnificent – and despite forming an integral part of the main building, light streamed in from all four sides.
+The views over the surrounding countryside are magnificent – and despite forming an integral part of the main building, light streamed in from all four sides.
 Used as a dormitory since 1891, there were virtually no signs of its original use.
-With beds removed, it was completely barren – skeletal.
+With beds removed, it was completely barren, skeletal.
 Even the paint and flooring had been stripped.

-As patient numbers increased, it had quickly proved too small, and given its location, impossible to enlarge.
-The result was the construction in 1889 of a large chapel to the south of the site.
-Once sandwiched between the main building and bakehouse, it is now bordered on three sides by housing - the remaining elevation looking out across a graveyard and parkland.
+As patient numbers increased, it had quickly proved too small as a place of worship, and given its location, impossible to enlarge.
+The result was the construction, in 1889, of a large chapel to the south of the site.
+Once sandwiched between the main building and bakehouse, it is now bordered on three sides by housing, the remaining elevation looking out across a graveyard and parkland.
 I managed to gain access a few years ago, but sadly most of the fixtures (save the organ and parts of the altar) had already been stripped.

 The graveyard in contrast seems rather serene.
 In the summer there are bluebells and poppies, and the whole area is sheltered by a monumental oak..
 Only a few headstones survive, though these represent a mere fraction of the bodies buried here.
 (A quick visit to the Records Office confirmed the burial of hundreds of staff and patients as far back as the mid-nineteenth century.)